TFAGaming/RealmProtection/README.md

 <!-- <img src="images/img6.png"> -->

 After the download completes, simply copy the **.jar** file and navigate to the plugins folder within your Minecraft server directory, and paste the file there.
 If your Minecraft server is currently running, you can execute the command `/reload` to activate the plugin.
 However, for optimal performance, we advise stopping the server and then restarting it for a clean startup.

-For your Minecraft server setup, we recommend utilizing [PaperMC](https://papermc.io/) due to its superior performance and optimization compared to [Spigot](https://www.spigotmc.org/).

 > [!WARNING]
 > You must install the plugins from the list below to make the plugin fully functional: